 The first thing I did was to ask her if she still had her original photos from her wedding photographer.
-Fortunately she did and I instructed her to send them to me using a non destructive method.
-There are numerous ways to send photos or large files, I usually recommend Dropbox or Wetransfer.
-I went ahead and did a batch photo retouch for her, the extra time I took to resolve the image size when sending photos from a mobile phone really paid off.
+She did and I instructed her to send them to me using a non destructive method.
+There are many ways to send photos or large files, I usually recommend Dropbox or Wetransfer.
+I went ahead and did a batch photo retouch for her.
+The extra time I took to resolve the image size when sending photos from a mobile phone really paid off.

 Thank you for making my wedding photos beautiful! – Jeanine

 I have had to cancel many wedding photo edits.
 Because the client has asked for the retouched photos to be prepared for a printed album.
 You will not believe how distressed they have been.
 When they realise they will never have good quality print sized photos of their wedding.